dayanadithyan/Metacritic-Scraper-API-Django/README.md

 # Metacritic-Scraper-API
- Django interface for web-scraper of Metacritic user reviews
+ Django interface for web-scraper of user reviews from popular review sites.